dubsnipe/FabXLive-Open-Know-How/README.md

 ## What's on this documentation?
 - Workshop slides (coming soon).
-- The code used to upload manifests.
+- The PHP code used to upload manifests.
--
+- A script to

-## Links for the workshop
+## Links you will need for this workshop
 - [Manifest Maker Form (Powered by Makernet.org)](https://okh.makernet.org/form)
 -